juandspy/movie-api/README.md

 ### Backend

 - Adding more extra fields would mean making some migrations, which shouldn't be dangerous for consumers as it's just adding more info, not editing or removing the already existing one.
 - There are just 2 methods accepted: GET and POST.
 It would be straightforward to add a PATCH method to update a movie contents based on its ID.
+Same with a DELETE one.
-- If the number and size of the movie fields grows enough, it would be nice to use GraphQL to retain just the necessary fields.
+- If the number and size of the movie fields grow enough, it would be nice to use GraphQL to retain just the necessary fields.
 - A new UUID is generated once every movie is stored.
 This UUID is required to get the movie in future requests.
 I'm using a UUID instead of an incremental ID to avoid any errors due to concurrency.
 This way, we can replicate the API as much as we want without any risks.
 Don't believe it?
 Try with [load.sh](load.sh).
-- The expected image field would be a link to an image.
+- The image field would be a link to an image.
 It would be also possible to accept a raw image, store it in an S3 bucket, get the object url and store it in the database, but it's better to limit the scope of the API to receive a url.
-The best strategy is to keep the microservice as simple as possible and if this would be necessary, add a new one.
+The best strategy is to keep the microservice as simple as possible and if this would be necessary, add a new microservice apart.

 ### Database